A Survey on Deep Learning for Theorem Proving: Tasks and Methods

 Proof search seeks to systematically traverse the vast landscape of potential proof paths to construct a valid proof tree for a given theorem in formal systems.
 It is not only a long-standing research focus in ATP~\citep{malecop, femalecop, enigma} but also a vital process for tactic-based models to complete the proof in ITP.

-A thread of research trains deep learning models on existing successful proof paths in a supervised fashion to guide the search in ATP systems.
-Specifically, a large body of works~\citep{dnn_guided, enigma_ng, hammering_mizar, synthetic_theorems, enigma_anonymous, later_enigma, components, fast_slow, guide_vampire, synthetic_2, her, isabelle_enigma, mizar60, weigh} exploit RNNs, GNNs, or hybrid models for the clause selection in saturation-based provers. \citet{herbrand, guide_instantiation} and \citet{ tableau_rnn} focus on guiding instantiation and connection tableau respectively.
-Some works~\citep{neural_guided_tp, ps_gnn_2, lazycop2, plcop} further combine the supervised trained models as the policy or value networks to guide the Monte Carlo Tree Search (MCTS) or A* search across various ATP systems.
-Additionally, another direction of research~\citep{drl_propositional, learning_polynomial, experimental_study, longer_proofs, trail, 3sil, 3sil_2, trigo_rl, trail2, ensemble, rl4e, gym-saturation_2} models proof search as a Markov decision process and applies deep reinforcement learning to train and guide the proof search.
+A thread of research treats branching as a classification task and trains deep learning models on successful proof paths in a supervised fashion to guide the search in various ATP systems.
+Specifically, a large body of works~\citep{dnn_guided, enigma_ng, hammering_mizar, synthetic_theorems, enigma_anonymous, later_enigma, components, fast_slow, guide_vampire, synthetic_2, her, isabelle_enigma, mizar60, weigh} exploit various RNNs, GNNs, or hybrid models for the clause selection in saturation-based provers.
+Similarly, \citet{herbrand, guide_instantiation} and \citet{ tableau_rnn} focus on guiding instantiation and connection tableau respectively.
+Some works~\citep{neural_guided_tp, ps_gnn_2, lazycop2, plcop, inequality} further combine the supervised trained models as the policy or value networks to guide the Monte Carlo Tree Search (MCTS) or A* search across various ATP systems.
+Additionally, another direction of research~\citep{drl_propositional, learning_polynomial, experimental_study, longer_proofs, trail, 3sil, 3sil_2, trigo_rl, trail2, ensemble, rl4e, gym-saturation_2} models proof search as a Markov decision process and applies reinforcement learning~(RL) to train and guide the proof search.
 For instance, TRAIL~\citep{trail} uses the policy gradient~\citep{policy_gradient} to train an attention-based action policy in saturation-based provers, and \citet{learning_polynomial} applies deep Q-learning~\citep{dqn} to guide the choice of inference rules in a semi-algebraic proof system~\citep{lovasz1991cones} for polynomial inequalities.